kermitt2/biblio-glutton/Readme.md

 Elasticsearch `7.*` is required. `node.js` version 10 or more should work fine.

 A node.js utility under the subdirectory `indexing/` is used to build the Elasticsearch index.
-It will take a couple of hours for the >115M crossref entries (around 6 hours) and the index will take around 22GB of space.
+It will take a couple of hours.
+For 116M crossref entries, our routine loading takes around 6 hours and around 22GB of index space (per ES node if you plan to use several ES nodes).

 #### Install and configure